 What is variant Creutzfeldt-Jakob Disease (vCJD)?

-What is the current risk of acquiring vCJD from eating beef and beef products produced from cattle in Europe?
+What is the current risk of getting vCJD from eating beef and beef products from cattle

 Currently this risk appears to be very small, perhaps fewer than 1 case per 10 billion

 servings, if the risk exists at all.
 Travelers to Europe who are concerned about reducing